Kenji Terada – 1988 Developer Interview

 Sakaguchi: With the story Terada then handed back to us, the question became how much of this could we incorporate into the game while maintaining a balance with the gameplay systems.
 For this game, we weren’t able to include everything, so we resolved to use the more problematic sections next time.
 As for what that next game will be… right now, it’s all just dreams and ideas, so I can’t say anything yet.
 I want people to be more focused on FFII right now anyway. (laughs)

-Sakaguchi: The 4x scrolling speed of the airship, the hidden game on the overworld map, those things in FFI were added by our programmer Nasir Gebelli.
+Sakaguchi: The 4x scrolling speed of the airship and the hidden game on the overworld map, those things in FFI were added by our programmer Nasir Gebelli.

 Terada: Was that speed technically difficult to program?